Sherwood Forest (constituency)

 Sherwood Forest is a constituency represented in the House of Commons of the UK Parliament since 2024 by Michelle Welsh, of the Labour Party.
 The constituency's name is shared with Sherwood Forest, which is in the area.

 The constituency was formerly known as Sherwood.
-It was renamed as a result of the 2023 Periodic Review of Westminster constituencies, with minor boundary changes.
+It was renamed as a result of the 2023 review of Westminster constituencies, with minor boundary changes.
 It was first contested under the new name at the 2024 general election.